ciaca

 I've read the link with great interest.

-I already knew, of course, how the AP system works, now i know how the VC works too I truly love these two watches (and others who share the same scheme), so similar but so different too.
+I truly love these two watches (and others who share the same scheme), so similar but so different too.

 And i appreciate both the schemes used by the two companies, i see pros and cons in both two.